-- contains a beans.xml file with the bean-discovery-mode of none, or, - contains an extension and no beans.xml file is not a bean archive.
+- contains a beans.xml file with the bean-discovery-mode of none, or, - contains a portable extension or a build compatible extension and no beans.xml file is not a bean archive.

-An explicit bean archive is an archive which contains a beans.xml file:
+An explicit bean archive is an archive which contains a beans.xml file with bean-discovery-mode of all.